New Focus Autonomy House

 What is Autonomy House?

-After several months as a resident at New Focus Academy, boys between 15 and 18 have the option to transition to the Autonomy House, where they have additional program privileges and more opportunities for independence.
+After several months as a resident at New Focus Academy, teens between 15 and 18 have the option to transition to the Autonomy House, where they have additional program privileges and more opportunities for independence.

 The program is based on the Autonomy Development Model created by New Focus Academy’s Executive Director and Founder, Dr. Brandon Park, where staff becomes more of a resource as teens demonstrate that they are able to make more independent informed decisions.